willettjf/willettjf.github.io/index.md

 - Health advertising
 - Narrative persuasion
 - Digital storytelling

-## Education

-**Ph.D. in Strategic Communication – expected May 2025**<br>
-University of Missouri School of Journalism, Columbia, Missouri

-**Master of Health Administration (M.H.A.) – granted December 2021**<br>
-University of Missouri School of Medicine, Columbia, Missouri

-**Bachelor of Journalism (B.J.) – granted May 2001**<br>
-University of Missouri School of Journalism, Columbia, Missouri
+- Leader-employee communication

 ## Publications

 ### Conference Presentations (Refereed)

+**Willett, J. F.**, Rodgers S., Stemmle, J. (2023). _Seeking the public health angle in Missouri newspaper coverage of the opioid crisis_.
+Paper presented August 7, 2023, at the Association for Education in Journalism and Mass Communication Conference in Washington, D.C.

 **Willett, J. F.**, LaGree, D., Houston, J. B., Shin, H., & Duffy, M. (2023). _The role of leader communication in fostering respectful workplace culture and increasing employee engagement and well-being_.
 Paper presented May 27, 2023, at the International Communication Association Conference in Toronto, Ontario, Canada.

-**Willett, J. F.**, Rodgers S., Stemmle, J. (2023). _Seeking the public health angle in Missouri newspaper coverage of the opioid crisis_.
-Paper accepted to Communicating Science, Health, Environment & Risk (ComSHER) Division, Association for Education in Journalism and Mass Communication Conference, August 7-10, 2023, in Washington, D.C.

 ## Teaching